Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Moderate telepathy; ML 8th; Craft Universal Item, creator must be a telepath; Price 8,000 gp.

+### Psionic Restraints
-**Psionic Restraints:** Each of the various psionic restraints is an iron cuff that cunningly locks around the wrist (DC 27 Open Lock check).
+Each of the various psionic restraints is an iron cuff that cunningly locks around the wrist (DC 27 Open Lock check).
 The cuff limits the total number of power points a psionic creature wearing it can use in 1 round (regardless of the creature's total power point reserve), or completely damps the ability to use psionics.
 All types of psionic restraints prevent the free manifesting of powers.

 |                |                            |              |
 |----------------|----------------------------|--------------|